micmejia/bible-dump/AMPC/John/John 12.md

 But Jesus said, Let her alone.
 It was [intended] that she should keep it for the time of My preparation for burial.
-[She has kept it that she might have it for the time of My [^a]embalming.]
+[She has kept it that she might have it for the time of My embalming.]